A robust empirical relationship between speed and turbulence energy in the near-Earth solar wind: Conclusions

 \section{Conclusions}

-In this Letter we have examined the relationship between bulk flow speed and turbulence energy in the near-Earth solar wind, by analyzing 25 years of \textit{ACE} observations.
+In this paper we have investigated the relationship between bulk flow speed and MHD-scale turbulence energy in the near-Earth solar wind by analyzing 25 years of \textit{ACE} observations.
 The key result is an empirical law that produces reasonably accurate predictions of the average turbulence energy, simply from coarse-grained speed data.
-We suggest that the current approach (likely the first of its type, although similar in spirit to the widely-used WSA model) has the potential to enhance the capabilities of operational space-weather models and other datasets that are typically not considered suitable for turbulence studies.
+For the total and magnetic turbulence energies (\(Z^2\) and \(b^2\), respectively, where the latter is in Alfv\'en units) these relations are (Table \ref{tab:fit_paramas}): \begin{itemize} \item \(Z^2=(-4633\pm521) + (19\pm2)~V + (-0.006\pm0.002)~V^2\) \item \(b^2 = (-1625\pm269) + (8\pm1)~V + (-0.0004\pm0.0011)~V^2\) \end{itemize} We suggest that the proposed approach (likely the first of its type, although similar in spirit to the widely-used WSA model) has the potential to enhance the capabilities of operational space-weather models and other datasets that are typically not considered suitable for turbulence studies.
 For example, SEP forecasting models can leverage their speed data to obtain self-consistent and data-constrained estimates of turbulence energy, which is a crucial parameter for modeling SEP diffusion \citep[e.g.,][]{Engelbrecht2022SSR,Hu2022SciAdv,Whitman2023AdSpR}.
-Our empirical model may also be useful in global MHD simulations of the heliosphere that lack turbulence modeling \citep[e.g.,][]{Provornikova2024ApJ,Samara2024ApJ}.
-Following further validation of the empirical law(s) at greater/smaller helioradii \citep[e.g.,][]{Shi2023ApJ} and outside the ecliptic plane \citep[e.g.,][]{mccomas2003grl}, they can be applied to global flow maps from remote-imaging instruments like \textit{PUNCH} \citep{DeForest2025arXiv_PUNCH,Attie2025AAS} to extract turbulence levels spanning the meridional plane \citep[e.g.,][]{Usmanov2025ApJ}.
-We note that the observed positive correlation between speed and turbulence amplitude may be relevant to geomagnetic activity, which is known to be driven by high-speed streams \citep{DAmicis2007GRL,Baker2018SSR}.
+Our empirical model may also be useful in global MHD simulations of the heliosphere that lack turbulence modeling \cite[e.g.,][]{Provornikova2024ApJ,Samara2024ApJ}.
+Following further validation of the empirical law(s) at greater/smaller helioradii \citep{Shi2023ApJ} and outside the ecliptic plane \citep[e.g.,][]{mccomas2003grl}, they can be applied to global flow maps from remote-imaging instruments like \textit{PUNCH} \citep{DeForest2025arXiv_PUNCH,Attie2025AAS} to extract turbulence levels spanning the meridional plane \citep[e.g.,][]{Usmanov2025ApJ}.
+The observed positive correlation between speed and turbulence amplitude may also be relevant to geomagnetic activity, which is known to be driven by high-speed streams \citep{DAmicis2007GRL,Baker2018SSR}.